Passive Liveness Detection - Presentation Attack Detection

 Thresholds for Passive Liveness

-The tables below provide measured threshold for defined performance on the new Innovatrics' 2023 dataset.
+The tables below provide measured threshold for defined performance on the updated Innovatrics' 2024-06 dataset, which was made more challenging compared to the previous version.

 The table below shows the thresholds for new UNIVERSAL liveness model, which is default since version 1.29.
 It is possible to revert to the older STANDARD model, which is the same as in v1.28.
 See the table for v1.28 for configuration.